 The Choice is Yours: Get Right With God or Burn in Hell

 As a sociological construct in a historical context, this aggregation of climate catastrophe and a specifically American kind of Evangelicalism seems entirely logical.
 Evangelicals, more so than other Christian denominations, are obsessed with the idea of The Rapture, of the Second Coming of Christ, and of The Antichrist.
-To that end, for example, there is a great number who use that belief to justify their unending support of Israel (1).
+To that end, for example, there is a great number who use that belief to justify their unending support of Israel11 This text was commissioned and written before the situation in Gaza evolved into its scale today, November 3rd, 2023. ↩︎.
 Specifically, the ultra-nationalistic (Zionist) colonial conceptualisation of Israel has become by far and away the most prominent version of the state today, principally because it is so prophesied in the Book of Revolutions (and in spite of the noted anti-Semitism of right-wing Evangelicals).
 Disruption and conflict in the Middle East are a deliberate aim of Evangelical belief and theology, arising out of the sect’s focus on The Rapture—speed up the timeline, so it says, and the Holy will get to Heaven all the sooner.

 This thought process robs its followers (and those unwillingly caught in its culturally powerful riptide) of agency.
 The only important decision one needs to make as an Evangelical is to accept Jesus (and the YouTube preachers continually beseech us to “get right with the Lord”).
 All other options are secondary and meaningless as far as entry into Heaven is concerned.
 Boiled down to its essentials, Evangelicalism is far more nihilistic than your standard morose first-year undergrad with a rudimentary grasp of Nietzsche that’s more commonly associated with philosophy.